Thalelæus

 Saint Thalelæus (or Thalilaeus Epiklautos, Θαλλελαίου; died c.
 460) was a 5th-century Syrian hermit known for continuous weeping.
 His feast day is 27 February.

 Life

 Saint Thalelæus was born in Cilicia in Asia Minor.

 He was ordained as a presbyter in the monastery of Saint Sabbas the Sanctified.

-He later moved to a graveyard beside a run-down pagan temple in Syria near Habala, where he lived in a tent.
+He later moved to a graveyard beside a run-down pagan temple in Syria near Gabala, where he lived in a tent.

 Travellers passing by were afraid of the unclean spirits that haunted the place.

 The monk lived alone, praying day and night, and eventually drove away the demons.

 He built himself a tiny cramped hut where he lived for another ten years.

 Through his example and miracles he made many converts, who built a church in place of the pagan temple.